 - A Tier 1 Environmental Impact Statement that review the impacts and benefits of the rail service.

-- A Service Development Plan that will serve as a business plan for future implementation decisions.
+- A Service Development Plan (SDP) that will serve as a business plan for future implementation decisions.

-The vision for the corridor includes safe and reliable passenger rail service that offers frequent, daily round trips at speeds up to 110 miles per hour.
-The program will provide sufficient information for the FRA to potentially support future decisions to fund and implement a major investment in the passenger rail corridor.
+The vision for the corridor included safe and reliable passenger rail service that offers frequent, daily round trips at speeds up to 110 miles per hour.
+The program would provide sufficient information for the FRA to potentially support future decisions to fund and implement a major investment in the passenger rail corridor.

-The purpose of the program is to improve intercity mobility by providing an improved passenger rail service that would be a competitive transportation alternative to automobile, bus and air service between Chicago and Detroit/Pontiac, Mich.
+The purpose of the program was to improve intercity mobility by providing an improved passenger rail service that would be a competitive transportation alternative to automobile, bus and air service between Chicago and Detroit/Pontiac, Michigan.